vgvassilev/clad/README.md

+0. What is clad
+clad is a C++ plugin for clang that implements automatic differentiation of user-defined functions by employing the chain rule in forward mode, coupled with source code transformation and AST constant fold.

 1. Description
 In mathematics and computer algebra, automatic differentiation (AD) is a set of techniques to numerically evaluate the derivative of a function specified by a